How to Transition from Retail Trading to Prop Firm Trading

 Risk Management

 In retail trading, traders are solely responsible for managing their risk.
 They determine their risk tolerance, set stop-loss orders, and monitor their trades closely.
-In contrast, prop firms have sophisticated risk management systems in place.
-They often impose strict risk limits on traders and may provide guidance on risk management techniques.
+Retail traders rely on their individual expertise and judgment to handle volatile markets.

 Capital Requirements